 Coming up next in the Main Series:

-St. Louis Irish Arts
+Chamber Project St. Louis

 The mission of the Con Spirito Concert Series of the First Presbyterian Church of Kirkwood is to strengthen the church’s mission to lift up the minds and hearts of people to God, to each other and to life in its totality.
 Seeking to attract a diverse audience, the musical events in the concert series feature high quality ensembles, composers, conductors and soloists from both the local and world-wide artistic communities.
 This music ministry enhances the experiences of both our congregation and the community through programming that best complement the excellent acoustics and aesthetic beauty of our diverse and wonderful facilities.
 The concert series continues the First Presbyterian Church tradition of outreach through musical offerings.